igorpejic/webcodec_capture_webcam/README.md

 ## Run locally

+Will work only in Google Chrome.

+Grant video camera capture permission to run this experiment.

-Unfortunately, Chrome does not allow service worker communication using file:// protocol (see: https://stackoverflow.com/q/21408510), so please run a local server using either:
+Run a local server using either:

 ### Running locally using Python